 For most entrepreneurs, obtaining capital seems to be the most difficult business barrier to hurdle.
 When in reality it is the easiest if approached correctly.
 Any potential investor or financing institution must first have faith that the entrepreneur has the appropriate knowledge and has been persistent in their respective industry.
 These two barriers are explained below.
 Once the knowledge is acquired and persistence achieved capital will flow to the start-up or new venture or to expand the existing business.
-The real dilemma for most entrepreneurs is understanding the various facets of capital.
+The real dilemma for most entrepreneurs is an understanding the various facets of capital.

 Capital is the investment of funds into a business to either start, maintain or expand operations.
 The typical investment is in the form of cash; but, often new businesses start with an infusion of fixed assets.
 A very common method is for an owner to use his personal vehicle, tools and equipment to start a business.
 Flexibility is desired and cash is what is really needed to provide latitude.
-So capital may come in the form of investment by others (usually family) or via borrowing money (bank loans).
+Capital may come in the form of investment by others (usually family) or via borrowing money (bank loans).

 Investment of Capital